fit-daniel-schuster/Mining-Frequent-Infix-Patterns-from-Concurrency-Aware-Process-Execution-Variants/README.md

 ### Event Logs
 To run the experiments real-world event logs in .XES format are needed.
 We provide the *Sepsis Cases* and *BPI 2020 (Prepaid_Travel_Cost)* event logs in this repository in the folder `Experiments/Datasets`.
-Please download the larger [BPI Challenge 2012](https://data.4tu.nl/articles/dataset/BPI_Challenge_2012/12689204) and [BPI Challenge 2017](https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884) event log seperatly and add them to the directory `Experiments/Datasets`, if you want to run the experiment with them.
+The larger [BPI Challenge 2012](https://data.4tu.nl/articles/dataset/BPI_Challenge_2012/12689204) and [BPI Challenge 2017](https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884) are compressed as a .zip and need to be decompressed first into a .xes file

 ### Setup
 * A requierments file for the virtual enviroment used to run the experiment is located in `Experiments/requirements.txt`